warden-protocol/wardenprotocol/README.md

+## Overview

 ![Warden Protocol](./docs/logo.svg)

-Monorepo for Warden Protocol and its services.
+This is a monorepo for Warden Protocol and its services.

 More general information about the project can be found at: https://wardenprotocol.org/.